annaghi/dnd-list/README.md

 # DnD List

-Drag and Drop for sortable lists in Elm web apps with mouse events.
+Drag and Drop for sortable lists in Elm web apps with mouse support.

 [Demos and Sources](https://annaghi.github.io/dnd-list/)